Get your mooncakes for the Mid Autumn Festival from these 17 places in KL & Selangor

 Traditional mooncake flavours are to be expected, but it’s the addition of premium, alcohol-infused snow skin ones that may prove most enticing.

-Feature and hero image credits: Mandarin Oriental Kuala Lumpur, The RuMa Hotel
+Feature and hero image: Courtesy Mandarin Oriental Kuala Lumpur, The RuMa Hotel